 2).
 The Directed Boat Launch Off is the time period when the Boat Director lets the boats out of the launch area in the correct sequence.
 The boat sequence is determined by a lottery draw on shore before the tournament event begins.

 4).
-For every minute after the check in time a tournament angler is late for, that tournament angler will lose a ½ a pound of total weight for each minute that angler is late for.
+For every minute after the check in time a tournament angler is late for, that tournament angler will lose 8oz ( ½ pound) of total weight.
 If the tournament angler is late for more than 15 minutes after the check in time, that angler is automatically disqualified for that particular tournament.
 This rule applies for all boaters and non-boaters.

 5).
 During a tournament, there is no set limit on how many rods and reels or other fishing equipment you can have in a boat.
 However, only one rod and reel can be used while competitively fishing.
 Any angler caught using more than one rod and reel to fish will be disqualified from the tournament.

 6).
 ONLY Artificial bait is allowed during tournament events.

 7).
 No live or preserved live bait are allowed during the tournament.
 Tournament anglers cannot carry or posses any of these types of baits on their boat or vessel.
 Any tournament angler who is caught using or possessing live or preserved live bait in the boat during a tournament event will be disqualified from that event.

 8).
 All bass must be 12 inches or greater in length to qualify for weigh in.
 Any fish turned into the weigh master and does not make the 12 inch margin will be penalized.
 The penalty for turning in a bass that does not meet this rule will result in the loss of that fish, as well as 8oz (1/2 pound) of weight deduction from the anglers’ final total weight.